Meta-learning Optimizers for Communication-Efficient Learning: Introduction

 \section{Introduction}

 Rapidly training large-scale deep learning models is a problem of continued interest in the community.
 It requires a great deal of distributed computing resources that are often challenging to efficiently utilize.
-In many distributed learning settings, the communication overhead associated with distributed SGD can lead to inefficient use of computing resources and increased wall clock times \citep{lin2018local}.
-This reliance on frequent communication is especially impractical for training large models over heterogeneous hardware \citep{yuan2022decentralized}.
+In many distributed learning settings, the communication overhead associated with distributed SGD can lead to inefficient use of computing resources and increased wall clock times~\citep{lin2018local}.
+This reliance on frequent communication is especially impractical for training large models over heterogeneous hardware~\citep{yuan2022decentralized}.
 Moreover, it can increase the cost and complexity of designing data centers and other infrastructure to support the heavy communication constraints.

 The primary communication overhead of distributed SGD comes from the synchronization of gradients computed by different workers.
-A recently popular direction to alleviate this overhead is local SGD \citep{stich2019local}, where each worker computes multiple ($H$) gradient steps independently before aggregating the weights (or deltas $\Delta^k$) of their local models (Figure~\ref{fig:overview}).
+A recently popular direction to alleviate this overhead is local SGD~\citep{stich2019local}, where each worker computes multiple ($H$) gradient steps independently before aggregating the weights (or deltas $\Delta^k$) of their local models (\cref{fig:overview}).
 This reduces the communication costs.
+There is an algorithmic connection here to federated averaging~\cite{mcmahan2016fedavg}, an analogous algorithm in the federated learning setting.
+The only difference between the two are assumptions about the workers computational capabilities, the data, and worker participation.
+We consider the setting of homogeneous high-resource workers, homogeneous data split among the workers, and full worker participation.
+We, therefore, refer to Local SGD~\citep{stich2019local} as the main prior work upon which we build as they also consider this setting.

 Local SGD, however, has a number of challenges limiting its practical use.
-Firstly, as the number of local steps $H$ increases the local models may diverge from each other leading to a degradation of performance~\citep{wang2019slowmo}.
-Secondly, local SGD can also be challenging to combine with state-of-the-art adaptive optimization strategies that are needed to effectively train many model classes such as transformers \citep{vaswani2017attention}.
-Finally, local SGD introduces a complex dynamic between the local and global updates, which can for example lead to complex interactions between hyperparameters such as global and local learning rates~\citep{reddi2020adaptive}.
+As the number of local steps $H$ increases the local models may diverge from each other leading to a degradation of performance~\citep{wang2019slowmo}.
+Local SGD also introduces a complex dynamic between the local and global updates, which can for example lead to complex interactions between hyperparameters such as global and local learning rates~\citep{reddi2020adaptive}.